agile-ts/documentation/docs/main/StyleGuide.md

 ## 🚀 Inspiration 1

-In general, the `Style Guide 1` is intended for smaller applications since we put the whole business logic into one single file called `store.ts`.
+In general, the `Style Guide 1` is intended for smaller applications with about `1-2` entities.
+Entities are in AgileTs things with distinct and independent existence like `users`, `posts`, `todos`.
+We put everything related to these entities into a single file of truth called `store.ts`.
+In the end, this file contains the Agile Instance, all States, actions, ..
+Simply put, the whole business logic of your application.
-If your applications scales and has many entities, we don't recommend this Style Guide, since it might get a mess to put everything into a single file.
+If your application scales and has more than `1-2` entities, we don't recommend using this Style Guide since it might get a mess to put everything into a single file of truth.

 #### 🖥 Example Application
 - [Simple Todo List](https://codesandbox.io/s/agilets-simple-todo-list-glmc4)